CaffeineViking/chip-8/doc/design.md

 4. Execute the instruction, storing possible results in the given operands of OP.
 5. Increment the PC, making sure that the address is even.

-n.
-An interrupt from the outside can happen. n + 1.
-Fetch operands related to the interrupt being called (things like keyboard, sound, timer related things). n + 2.
-Do stuff depending on the type of interrupt, usually modifying the state of the processor. n + 3.
-Nothing more is needed, this might seem unrealistic, but this is an emulator after all ;)
+1. An interrupt from the outside can happen.
+2. Fetch operands related to the interrupt being called (things like keyboard, sound, timer related things).
+3. Do stuff depending on the type of interrupt, usually modifying the state of the processor.
+4. Nothing more is needed, this might seem unrealistic, but this is an emulator after all ;)

 Display
 -------